Is disability the same as Social Security?

 Individual long-term disability insurance

-Also called LTD, this type of policy is for the same kinds of long-lasting disabilities covered by SSDI – but it may be considered easier to qualify for, and the benefit amount could be much more generous, depending on the policy and circumstances.
-Why don’t more people get an individual long-term disability plan?
+Also called LTD, long term disability benefits offer income replacement for individuals who cannot work due to the same kinds of long-lasting disabilities covered by SSDI – but it may be considered easier to qualify for.
+Also, the benefit amount can be much more generous, depending on the policy and circumstances.
+Many financial professionals consider LTD to be a crucial financial safety net.
+So why don’t more people get an individual long-term disability plan?
 The most common deterrent is cost.
 You can expect to pay anywhere from 1% to 3% of your annual income for a comprehensive long term disability plan.3 However, it’s important to note that the premium cost is lower than the Social Security self-employed tax rate of 12.4%.

 One of the advantages of getting a private LTD plan has to do with the amount of income you receive and the relative ease of qualifying for benefits.
 In a properly designed long term disability plan, the benefit amount should replace about 60%-80% of your after-tax income.
 Since benefit levels affect premium cost, a higher benefit could make the policy be unaffordable, leading you to let the coverage lapse; a lower benefit could leave you struggling to make ends meet.